-The Center for Early Modern History hosts a wide variety of research collaboratives according to the scholarly interests of students and faculty.
+The Center for Premodern Studies hosts a wide variety of research collaboratives according to the scholarly interests of students and faculty.
 The Center aims to foster interdisciplinary collaborations across the university campus and with regional university affiliates.

 Also in the fall of 2016, the Center co-sponsored a series of events about Byzantine history with the Institute for Advanced Study and the medieval studies program.
 Lecturers included Vlada Stankovic (University of Belgrade), Anthony Kaldellis (Ohio State University), Claudia Witt (University of Vienna), and Alain Touwaide (Institute for the Preservation of Medical Traditions).

 In Fall 2020, the Center collaborated with the Consortium for the History of Science, Technology, and Medicine to host their Works-in-Progress series.